Rickaym/manim-sideview/README.md

 ## Rendering Scenes

-<image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/assets/images/dark_logo.png" height="100%" width= "20px"></image> **We've looked at how to render a scene in quickstart, now how do work with multiple scenes?**
+<image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/assets/images/dark_logo.png" height="100%" width= "20px"></image> **Working with multiple scenes**

-In any event, the extension creates a job tied to the source file to ensure persistence in scene names, and configurations right after it is rendered for the first time.
+After rendering a scene for the first time, the extension creates a persistent job tied to the source file to maintain your scene names and configurations.

-**Changing the scene name!**

-Manim Sideview is made to render a single scene at any given moment recurrently.
-To hop from scene to scene, you'll have to explicitly change the scene name through:
+### Changing the Scene Name

+Manim Sideview renders one scene at a time.
+To switch between scenes, you can:

-1. Using the `Manim: Set A New SceneName` command through the command palette `Shift + Command + P (Mac)` / `Ctrl + Shift + P`.
+1. Use the `Manim: Set A New SceneName` command through the command palette (`Shift + Command + P` on Mac / `Ctrl + Shift + P` on Windows/Linux)
-2. Using the following default hotkey `Ctrl + '` `c`.
+2. Use the default hotkey `Ctrl + '` followed by `c`
-3. Using the render-change icon from the sideview
+3. Click the render-change icon in the sideview:<br>
    <image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/images/render-change.png"></image>

+### Scene Auto-Detection

+When you first render a file, the extension will scan for any class that inherits from a `Scene` class and present them as options for easy selection.

 ## Configuring

 <image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/assets/images/dark_logo.png" height="100%" width= "20px"></image>
-There are two main ways to configure your render using
-manim-sideview:

-1. `manim-sideview.commandLineArgs`
+You can configure your renders in two primary ways:

+### 1. VS Code Settings

-By setting this configuration through `File -> Preferences -> Settings` you can pass CLI arguments to the `manim.exe` call.
+Set `manim-sideview.commandLineArgs` in your VS Code settings (`File -> Preferences -> Settings`) to pass CLI arguments to manim.

 > [!WARNING]
->
-> Do not use args that change the path of the output file, i.e., quality args like 'ql'.
-Use the config file instead.
+> Avoid using quality args like 'ql' that change the output file path.
+For output path configuration, use the manim.cfg file instead.

-2. `manim.cfg` file

-Use a configuration file for your renders!
-The extension recognizes the manim configuration under the guideline [manim.cfg](https://docs.manim.community/en/stable/guides/configuration.html#the-config-files) that exists in the current working directory.
+### 2. Configuration File

+Create a `manim.cfg` file in your working directory following the [Manim configuration guidelines](https://docs.manim.community/en/stable/guides/configuration.html#the-config-files).

-If a `manim.cfg` file is found, all command line arguments given through `manim-sideview.commandLineArgs` is ignored.
+**Note:** When a `manim.cfg` file is detected, all command line arguments from `manim-sideview.commandLineArgs` are ignored.

 ## Mobject Gallery